wilmix8/JAVA73.0/README.md

 In  today  technology  focused  on  machine learning  and  automation ;  on  the  other  side

- JDollar(JWEB)  can    easily  build  any type  of  machine learning  webapplication   as   fast  as could.
+ JDollar(JWEB)  can    easily  build  any type  of  machine learning  webapplication   as   fast  as could when

+ compared   to  other   programming  language  available  in It market.

+ JDollar(JWEB) -JSLASH   is  a  automation  technology  which  can  able  to  create

+ a   compiler   or   programming  language  with in  few  seconds  where   other

+ technology or  any  technology  cannot  create  it....

  JDollar(JWEB)  means   a   shortest  code    to  build  any  webapplication   with  in    30 minutes...